We work in fiction (all ages), non-fiction – and everything in between!

 All work is handled throughout the job by one of our project managers, so that there is less management time for the client.

 A test translation piece of your book will be produced before commencement to ensure the right standards are being met before you need commit to us.

-The book translation process involves 3 distinct processes in order to assure a fully accurate translation.
+Book translation involves 3 distinct processes in order to assure a fully accurate translation.

 Choice of translator.

-The translator can only be translating into their mother-tongue.
+Our translators only ever translate into their mother-tongue.
 They must hold an officially recognised translation qualification, such as a Masters Degree in Translation and furthermore they must have sound practical experience in the subject area.

 Terminology and Style Guides

 We will also work to any style guide you currently have in house and will adapt it to the target audience and country.